Husain0007/Rust-Course/Chapter-11/README.md

     ```
     * Is used to just test the tests defined inside the `integration_test.rs` file inside the `tests` folder.
     * We cannot test a binary crate(main.rs) with integration tests, only library crates (lib.rs).
+    * To create shared functionality between different test functions we need to define that functionality inside a sub-folder in `tests`.